DeenLennon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints a string in reverse followed by a new line A function that reverse a string
-A function that prints every character of a string, starting with the first character
+A function that prints every character of a string, starting with the first character A function that prints half of a string